 Maintaining balance begins with keeping your eating, sleeping and recreation habits on a schedule.
-When your body knows when and what to expect on a daily basis, your mind and your body function more properly.
+When your body knows when and what to expect on a daily basis, your mind and your body work better.

 - Use a calendar to plan your activities at the same time each day or week.

 - Track how much time you spend on different activities.

 - Every morning, visualize your day and how it will include balance.

 - Post reminders to yourself about what you want to do or be.

 - Set goals and look for new challenges every month.

 - If you feel stressed or depressed, ask yourself what is missing in your life.

 A life in balance focuses on eating, sleeping and recreation.

 Take a look at your eating habits.
 Chances are, you can improve these and make an immediate impact on your health and your life balance.
 Following these steps will help:

 - Be carb smart (reduce sweets and desserts).